PyConTH/www/site/pages/venue.en.rst

 you're in a major tourist nightlife area like lower Sukhumvit or Silom at night.
 Avoid parked taxis.

-On many corners are moto-cy or motocylcle taxis wearing orange vests.
-For between 15-80baht they will take you the extra 1-2km you need to go after you get off a BTS, often avoiding traffic jams.
+On many corners are moto-cy or motorcycle taxis wearing orange vests.
+For between 15-80 baht they will take you the extra 1-2km you need to go after you get off a BTS, often avoiding traffic jams.
 Ask the price before you get on and hold on tight (to the bar behind you, not the driver).